sulu/sulu/UPGRADE.md

 A new method has been added to the `MediaRepositoryInterface`:

-- `findMediaResourcesOfRootCollection`
+- `findMediaResourcesByCollection`

 ### CollectionRepositoryInterface has changed

-Three new methods have been added to the `CollectionManagerInterface`:
+Two new methods have been added to the `CollectionManagerInterface`:

-- `findChildCollectionResourcesOfRootCollection`
-- `findUnauthorizedChildCollectionResourcesOfRootCollection`
+- `findDescendantCollectionResources`
-- `countUnauthorizedChildCollectionsOfRootCollection`
+- `countUnauthorizedDescendantCollections`

 ## 2.3.1